gosukiwi/atom-agk/README.md

 * F8: Toggle the debugger terminal (`atom-agk:toggle-terminal`)

 # Notes
 This is beta-quality software.
-Pull requests and suggestions are welcome.
+Pull requests, bug reports and suggestions are welcome.
 Some things to note:

 * Only been tested in Windows, it will most likely break on other platforms
 * Only works with AGK Classic, as Studio doesn't expose the compiler executable